-Moving people, manufactured and agricultural goods, healthcare products, bulk energy, and retail products throughout the Maritime ecosystem handling $1.3 trillion in annual cargo are all dependent upon cyber resilience.
+Moving people, manufactured and agricultural goods, healthcare products, bulk energy, and retail products throughout the Maritime and Port ecosystem, handling $1.3 trillion in annual cargo, are all dependent upon cyber resilience.

-Cyber technology and computer systems are essential to the operation and efficient functioning of Maritime operations.
-Cyber attacks and vulnerability exploits can have potentially catastrophic cascading impacts to GPS-based and e-navigation (ECDIS or AIS) systems, pumps, machinery, vessel propulsion and navigation systems; monitoring and control of safety and environmental systems; operation of security cameras and gates; tracking and controlling container cargo movements; and enabling vessel operators to control ballast water and ship stability systems with precision and safety.
+Cyber and physical systems and technologies are essential to the operation and efficient functioning of maritime and port operations.
+Cyber attacks and vulnerability exploits can have potentially catastrophic cascading impacts to business operations, GPS-based and e-navigation (ECDIS or AIS) systems, pumps, machinery, vessel propulsion and navigation systems; monitoring and control of safety and environmental systems; operation of security cameras and gates; drone surveillance, tracking and controlling container cargo movements; and enabling vessel operators to control ballast water and ship stability systems with precision and safety.

-The nation’s security and prosperity depends upon a safe, secure and resilient Maritime Critical Infrastructure supported by (all-hazards) security situational intelligence bi-directional information sharing and coordinated response within, across sectors and with government (federal/state/local/tribal/territorial).
+The nation’s security and prosperity depends upon a safe, secure and resilient maritime and port critical infrastructure supported by (all-hazards) security situational intelligence multi-directional information sharing if threat intelligence, defensive measures and coordinated response within and across critical infrastructures sectors in coordination and collaboration with government – international, federal, state, local, tribal, and territorial).

 As cyber threats and attacks continue to increase in frequency, severity and sophistication, it is imperative for public- and private-sector stakeholders to engage, breaking down long-standing barriers and silos.

-To advance Maritime Cyber Resilience, a strategic public/private partnership established The Maritime & Port Security Information Sharing and Analysis Organization (MPS-ISAO).
+To advance Maritime Cyber Resilience, a strategic public/private partnership established The Maritime & Port Security Information Sharing and Analysis Organization (MPS-ISAO), a non-profit organization.

 Global Situational Awareness Center (GSAC)